fedor28/Image_Quality_Assesment/README.md

 # Image Quality Assesment

 This repo contains implementation of image quality assesment (IQA) model.
-It's a part of pipeline of self-checkout model (Model that get the video stream from supermarket checkout as input, and output receipt for buyers)
+It's a part of pipeline of self-checkout model (Model that gets the video stream from supermarket checkout as input, and output receipt for buyers)

 To make IQA regressor firstly I have generated the dataset by the next way: I take initial images from production and apply to them different distortions (Gaussian, horizontal motion, vertical motion blur).
-The more information in [database_description.md](https://github.com/fedor28/Image_Quality_Assesment/blob/main/regression_task/database%20description.md)
+For more information follow this file [database_description.md](https://github.com/fedor28/Image_Quality_Assesment/blob/main/regression_task/database%20description.md)

 I mapped label for each image linearly to the degree of distortion.